Lawn Seeding Service

 August 10th – September 1st

-*IMPORTANT TO NOTE: We guarantee the germination of our grass seeds if the top seeding package is completed within the specified dates and Organo-Lawn conducts a sprinkler audit within two weeks of the seeding package.
+*IMPORTANT TO NOTE: We guarantee the germination of our grass seeds if the top seeding package is completed within the specified dates and Organo-Lawn conducts a sprinkler audit within two weeks of the lawn seeding service.
 Fall top seeding packages are guaranteed, except in cases of weather events such as frost or major snowstorms that may harm the newly germinating grasses.

-Top Seeding Season in Colorado:
+Seeding Season in Colorado:

 Spring: April 7th – May 31st*